 That is it.
-You will be informed about the results via official e-mail once evaluation process is over, check it regularly.
+You will be informed of the results by official e-mail once the evaluation process is over.
+Please check it regularly.

-For successful submission of the online application you will need to prepare following documents in English language:
+For successful submission of the online application (both directly and via nomination) you will need to prepare the following documents in English language:

-- A copy of the photo page of the passport
+- A copy of the photo page of your passport (because of travel arrangements)

 Ph.D. students must additionally upload:

-For your successful application you will need to prepare a preliminary choice of courses you would like to attend at MU.
-To explore the courses in English available for international students see our course catalogue.
-Make a note of the course codes, you will insert them in the online application.
+For your successful application you will need to make a preliminary choice of courses you would like to attend at MU.
+To explore the courses in English available for international students see our Course Catalogue.
+Make a note of the course codes; you will need to insert them in the online application.

-A confirmation of English language skills at least on B2 level is a need.
-We prefer internationally recognized language certificates but you can surely use a confirmation from home institution if you do not have one.
-Table below shows the English Exam Equivalency chart which you can use to make sure your level of English is corresponding to the minimum level of proficiency.
+We prefer internationally recognised language certificates but you can use confirmation from your home institution if you do not have one.
+Table below shows the English Exam Equivalency chart which you can use to make sure your level of English corresponds to the minimum level of proficiency.